RyXeleron/Executor-API-Docs/README.md

 # Disclaimer
 ***This repository is solely for learning purposes only!***
 # Executor Documentation List
+* Note: If a link doesn't work we recommend visiting the [Internet Archive Wayback Machine](https://web.archive.org/) & searching there!

 | Site | Tags | Notes |
 | :- | :- | - |
 | [Calamari](https://luau.github.io/Executor-API-Docs/Calamari) | Official, Outdated |